 - Set limits.
 Explain house rules and expectations to your child — such as speaking respectfully — and enforce them.
 Work with other caregivers in your child's life to provide consistent discipline.
 Consider re-evaluating certain limits, such as your child's screen time, when he or she shows the ability to accept more responsibility.

 - Don't feel guilty.
-Don't blame yourself or spoil your child to try to make up for being a single parent.
+Don't blame yourself or spoil your child to make up for being a single parent.

 - Take care of yourself.
 Include physical activity in your daily routine, eat a healthy diet and get plenty of sleep.
 Arrange time to do activities you enjoy alone or with friends.
 Give yourself a "timeout" by arranging for child care at least a few hours a week.

 - Stay positive.
 It's OK to be honest with your child if you're having a difficult time, but remind him or her that things will get better.
 Give your child an age-appropriate level of responsibility rather than expecting him or her to behave like a "little adult."
 Keep your sense of humor when dealing with everyday challenges.